 Rebecca Campeau hunts, recovers, recycles and stores all these objects in her Belleville workshop, often for years, before using them.

 “Sometimes people also give me objects to incorporate into the works they buy from me.
 A mother’s watch, an old piece of family jewellery, buttons from a child’s clothes… all these objects end up inhabiting my works.”

-“It’s swarming, it’s swarming.
-They are all here.
+“It’s swarming, They are all here.
 They have made an appointment to meet at Rebecca Campeau’s house.
 Standing, sitting, under glittering bells, locked in cages, hand in hand, life-size or miniature, haughty, proud, friendly, sometimes indifferent…”.